Skip to main content

 // Querying all todos from a list within a specific date range

-const todosByDate = await database.query(
+const todosByDate = await ledger.query(

 doc => {